erhelito/buoy-vagabloom/README.md

 Our scientific team is working on biodiversity, and in the technical part, we are creating this buoy.

-Currently, we have to finish the software.
+Currently, we have to finish the programming of our buoy.

 # Todo
 - [x] backup data in dataframe